gamedevware/charon/docs/web/migrating_to_web.rst

 In short: project settings include a backup and restore feature.
 You make a backup in one place, and you can restore it in another.
 This is how you can transfer game data to another project.

-Backup Data Step by Step
+Step 1: Backup Data Step by Step
 -------------------------

 1. Open your game data in the editor (Standalone, Unity ...)